-During 2023, the agency's disease surveillance program noted 1 Jamestown Canyon virus (JCV) positive mosquito sample; 19 mosquito samples and 5 birds positive for West Nile virus (WNV); and 1 positive Eastern Equine Encephalitis (EEE) mosquito collection.
+During 2024, the agency's disease surveillance program noted 6 Jamestown Canyon virus (JCV) positive mosquito sample; 12 mosquito samples and 8 birds positive for West Nile virus (WNV); and 1 positive Eastern Equine Encephalitis (EEE) mosquito collection.
 There were no human cases of mosquito-borne disease reported in Saginaw County.
-During 2023, the State of Michigan reported 21 human WNV cases as well as 4 human cases of JCV.
-There were also 21 birds and 124 mosquito samples found positive for WNV.
-The state also reported one human case of another mosquito-borne virus.
+During 2024, the State of Michigan reported 31 human WNV cases as well as 5 human cases of JCV.
+There were also 8 horses, 106 birds, and 150 mosquito samples found positive for WNV.
 These results and others demonstrate that WNV and other mosquito-borne disease continue to maintain their presence within the State of Michigan.
 Our program suppresses these mosquito threats providing benefit to the public health of Saginaw County.

 The threat posed by mosquitoes and the diseases they transmit may change over time.
-The recent statewide Eastern Equine Encephalitis (EEE) outbreak in 2019 through 2021, arrival of Zika virus to the U.S., and the regional re-emergence of Jamestown Canyon virus serves as evidence for this.
-Climate and seasonal changes are resulting in changes to our mosquito populations.
+The recent statewide Eastern Equine Encephalitis (EEE) outbreak in 2019 through 2021, arrival of Zika virus to the U.S., and the re-emergence of Jamestown regional Canyon virus serves as evidence for this.
+Climate and the resultant seasonal changes are impacting our mosquito populations.
 As mosquito populations change, so does the threat of native and exotic diseases they may transmit.
 Each mosquito season is unique and varies from the last.
 SCMAC monitors and responds to current mosquito threats and will change with future threats.

-mosquito species are capable Certain transmitting one or more mosquito-borne disease, but not all mosquitoes can transmit disease.
+Certain mosquito species are capable of transmitting one or more mosquito-borne disease, but not all mosquitoes can transmit disease.
 In Michigan, mosquito-borne viruses are responsible for disease in not only humans but animals as well.
-Mosquito species responsible for transmitting certain viruses are submitted to the Michigan Department of Health and Human Services' (MDHHS) Bureau of Laboratories for their respective virus testing.
-Adult mosquito collections are processed within our lab, and then shipped to MDHHS for polymerase chain reaction (PCR) determine mosquito-borne virus testing presence and abundance.
+Mosquito species responsible for transmitting certain viruses are submitted to the Michigan Department of Health and Human Services' (MDHHS) Bureau of Laboratories or the Saginaw County Health Department (SCHD) for their respective virus testing.
+Adult mosquito collections are processed within our lab and then shipped to the state or local lab for polymerase chain reaction (PCR) testing to determine mosquito-borne virus presence and abundance.
 These test results direct control operations to reduce risk to the public.
-Approximately 1,500 to 2,000 samples are submitted annually.
-The following species are tested for their respective viruses: Aedes triseriatus, Ae. japonicus, Ae. canadesis, Coquillettidia Anopheles quadrimaculatis, perturbans, Culex erraticus, Cx. pipiens, and Cx. restuans.
+Approximately 2,000 samples are submitted annually.
+The following species are tested for their respective viruses: Aedes canadesis, Ae. japonicus, Ae. triseriatus, Anopheles quadrimaculatis, Coquillettidia perturbans, Culex erraticus, Cx. pipiens, and Cx. restuans.